 There are many rewards of working in the translation industry.
 We help break down barriers, increase communication worldwide, and improve the safety and quality of life for many.
 But most of all, we’re reminded on International Translation Day of why we are so grateful to work with so many amazing translators.
-Our vendor manager Antonieta Martínez Barrios wanted to share her gratitude for our outstanding team of translators and give a deeper look at the work they do every day.
+Talent Acquisition Manager Antonieta Martínez Barrios wanted to share her gratitude for our outstanding team of translators and give a deeper look at the work they do every day.

 Who is Antonieta?

-Antonieta is the vendor manager at Terra.
+Antonieta is a talent acquisition manager at Terra.
 She is in charge of recruiting and contacting new translators and editors to join our freelance and in-house teams.
 Her background in translation has been a huge asset to Terra.
-She devotes half of her time to vendor management and the rest of her time to translating literary pieces.
+She devotes half of her time to talent recruitment and the rest of her time to translating literary pieces.
 “I actually love both sides of my working life,” Antonieta said.
-“Being a vendor manager gives me the opportunity to meet interesting people from different backgrounds.
+“Being a talent acquisition manager gives me the opportunity to meet interesting people from different backgrounds.
 Being a translator allows me to devote time to literature, which is one of my greatest passions,” she continued.